 MEMBERSHIP: Maryland Psychological Association (MPA); American Psychological Association (APA); National Register of Health Service Providers in Psychology; MPA Public Education Committee.

 Dr. Halpern’s primary specialty is evaluation.
 Dr. Halpern designs and administers personalized assessments for patients of all ages and demographics.
 Dr. Halpern’s reports and recommendations are individualized in consideration of test data, and with the particular needs of the patient and family in mind.
 Dr. Halpern seeks to understand, integrate, and explain educational, social-emotional, cognitive, and adaptive strengths and weaknesses to support each patient as a ‘whole’ person, and to inform recommendations for every aspect of day to day life.
+Dr. Halpern’s observations of, and interactions with, the patient during testing are a significant component of her evaluations.
+With this in mind, Dr. Halpern works directly with the patient throughout the duration of the testing process.

 Click below, an NPR broadcast, to hear Dr. Halpern discussing the benefits of, and approaches to, parents’ conversations with their children.